 Laser retrieval checklist

-The goal here is to have your boat ready to slide onto your dolly.
+Now let’s move on to after sailing, when it’s time to get your boat back onto the dolly.
+The goal here is to have your boat ready to slide.
 To do that, do the following before you’re at the ramp:

 - Rudder & tiller tucked under traveler, with rudder bolt forward of traveler.

-- Traveler pulled tight, so your rudder and tiller don’t sink.
+- Traveler pulled tight, so your rudder and tiller don’t slip off the boat and sink.

 - Mainsheet knot untied. and mainsheet pulled completely off the boom, so boom can swing out 180 degrees if needed.

-- Outhaul pulled tight so sail is more manageable.
+- Outhaul pulled tight so the sail is more manageable.

 - Cunningham fully eased so it’s not stopping the boom from rotating.